vespa-engine/sample-apps/transformers/README.md

 **Query data:**

-Query example using the vespa cli, note that the embed part is required to convert the query text to wordpiece representation which is used by the rank-profile.
+Note that the embed part is required to convert the query text to wordpiece representation which is used by the rank-profile.

 <pre data-test="exec" data-test-assert-contains="children">